 Privacy aside, improper operation of a submarine water closet can flood the entire boat.
 Therefore, training starts the moment a sailor goes down the hatch.
 Every action counts and some procedures are so critical that they are performed by two individuals to ensure proper operation.
 Knowing that every movement has consequences can be great motivation to pay attention at School of the Boat sessions.
 But a grueling schedule can deprive even veteran sailors of essential sleep and vitality.
 A “can do” attitude can drive the human body to exhaustion and failure.
 When that point is reached, then effective learning or watchstanding ceases and rest and relaxation are required.

 A bit of humor in a skit performed by crew members.
 A movie.
 Weight training (padded weights, of course, to keep any metal to metal noise from emanating from the boat).
-Or perhaps a turn on the exercise bicycle lashed in an available nook.
+Or perhaps a turn on the Muscle to fat ratio impacts basal metabolism and insulin resistance.
+Walking, lifting weights and high intensity exercis... bicycle lashed in an available nook.
 But often the preferred tonic is sleep.

 What’s life like on a sub? – What doesn’t kill, strengthens